ky525815/ky525815/README.md

 *I like listening to people and helping them.
 I first realized I had a passion for psychology after my first year in my undergraduate degree when I loved almost everything I was being taught.*

 ## Career plans:
 *I plan to be done my undergraduate degree in psychology this year.
 After I plan to take a graduate degree in mental health and addiction.
-Once I am done doing my graduate degree I will volunteer, work at carecore or work for my aunt who works with doctors without borders.*
+Once I am done doing my graduate degree I will volunteer, work at carecore or work for my aunt who works with Doctors Without Borders.*

 ![alt text](me.jpg)